lynnfaraday/aresmush.com/tutorials/code/localization.md

         db:
             object_not_found: Nothing found with that name.

-> <i class="fa fa-info-circle"></i> **Tip:** Like all YAML files, translation files require quotes around strings with special characters in them.
-When in doubt, use quotes.
+{% include tip.html content="Like all YAML files, translation files require quotes around strings with special characters in them.
+When in doubt, use quotes." %}

 ## Translation Keys